taugroup/PSIAP_AI3/README.md

 # PSIAP_AI3
 This is the repository for NIST PSIAP Artificial Intelligence for IoT Information (AI3) Prize Competition.
+The .gz files are compressed with gzip to save space.

 [Last updated 04/20/2023]
 ```